Experienced attorney you can count on

 That’s not right.
 That’s why you need an attorney who is dedicated to helping injured crash victims maximize their compensation.
 Attorney Andras Szantho can negotiate with the negligent driver’s insurance company.
 If they refuse to budge, he’s prepared to take your case to trial.

-Contact Szantho Law Firm for a free and confidential case evaluation.
+Contact the Szantho Law Firm for a free and confidential case evaluation.
 You can also call our firm at 866-853-2462.